 Cost

-Surprised to see cost considerations in the challenge sections?
-I know most of you would be; but the bottom line is: IoT has not made the healthcare facilitates affordable to the common man yet.
+I know most of you would be; but the bottom line is: IoT has not made healthcare facilities affordable to the common man yet.

 However, it hasn’t solved the cost considerations as of now.
-To successfully implement IoT app development and to gain its total optimization the stakeholders must make it cost effective otherwise it will always remain out of everyone’s reach except the people from the high class.
+To successfully implement IoT app development and to gain its total optimization the stakeholders must make it cost-effective otherwise it will always remain out of everyone’s reach except the people from the high class.

-Applications of IoT in healthcare
+Applications of IoT in Healthcare

 The rise of IoT is exciting for everybody due to its different scope of use in various sectors.
 In Healthcare it has several applications.
 Here are some remarkable IoT applications in healthcare:

-- Reducing emergency room wait time
+• Reducing emergency room wait time

-- Tracking patients, hospital staff, and inventory
+• Tracking patients, hospital staff, and inventory

-- Enhancing drug management
+• Enhancing drug management

-- Ensuring availability of critical hardware
+• Ensuring the availability of critical hardware

-IoT has also introduced several wearables & devices which has made lives of patients comfortable.
+IoT has also introduced several wearables & devices which has made the lives of patients comfortable.
 These devices are as follows.

 Hearables